ohnotnow/hermes-webterm/README.md

 # hermes-webterm

-A small web terminal for accessing the `hermes` CLI (or any command) from a browser on your LAN.
+A small web terminal for accessing the [hermes agent](https://hermes-agent.nousresearch.com/) (or generic terminal) from a browser on your LAN.

 - **Server**: Bun (HTTP, WebSocket, frontend bundling)
 - **Frontend**: xterm.js with a 4-digit PIN login and a Chrome-style tab strip for switching between sessions